olivrverhelst/assignments/Lab1/README.md

 collection.AddScoped<Implementation>();
 collection.AddScoped<Interface, Implementation>(...);

-// Same as above, but you get a new instance each time you as of the type. collection.AddTransient<Implementation>();
+// Same as above, but you get a new instance each time you call provider.GetService of the type you specified.
+// Meaning that if you register a list, you would get a new list each time, instead of singleton where the items
+// would be shared between everyone that requests them collection.AddTransient<Implementation>();
 collection.AddTransient<Interface, Implementation>();